Croatian Spring: Looking for role models from the past

 The Croatian Spring spurred increased interest in Croatian historical figures.
 A commemorative plaque to Stjepan Radić, the founder of the Croatian Peasant Party (HSS) and a champion of the Croatian cause in pre-war Yugoslavia, was put up in Zagreb, followed by a monument to him in the town of Metković.
 The city of Šibenik cancelled a plan to erect a monument to the victims of fascism, instead erecting a statue of the medieval Croatian king Peter Krešimir IV.
 A marching band and a living history troop named after the 18th-century Trenck's Pandurs were re-established in Požega in 1969.
 There were also unsuccessful calls to restore a monument to the 19th-century Ban of Croatia Josip Jelačić, which had been removed from Zagreb's central square by the SKH in 1947.

 Traditional Croatian patriotic songs—some of them banned—experienced a resurgence in popularity.
 The most popular and controversial singer of such songs at the time was Vice Vukov.
 Lijepa naša domovino returned to formal use as a patriotic song when a plaque was placed in the Zagreb Cathedral commemorating the noblemen involved in the 17th-century Magnate conspiracy.
 The opera Nikola Šubić Zrinski, retelling the 16th-century Siege of Szigetvár, was regularly sold out whenever it played at the Croatian National Theatre in Zagreb.
 Paintings by Oton Iveković (1869–1939) depicting events from Croatian history became very popular.
-Croatia's historical chequy coat of arms became a popular symbol sewn by youths on jackets and berets or applied on stickers to car windshields.
-In 1969, it was incorporated into the crest of the football club Dinamo Zagreb.
+Croatia's historical chequy coat of arms became a famous symbol sewn by youths on jackets and berets or applied on stickers to car windshields.
+In 1969, it was incorporated into the football club crest of Dinamo Zagreb.
 While the Yugoslav flag was still flown, it was always paired with the Croatian one.
-The latter was also used on its own and in overall use in Croatia it outnumbered the Yugoslav flag by ten to one.
+The latter was also used on its own, and in overall use in Croatia, it outnumbered the Yugoslav flag by ten to one.